 Japan is an island nation that is easy both to reach and to navigate once you get there.
-Most travelers fly here, though there is also limited ferry service from Japan's neighbors to the west.
+Most travelers arrive by air, though there is also limited ferry service from Japan's neighbors to the west.
 The country's transportation infrastructure is sophisticated and extensive, so no matter where you land you'll find it easy to travel onward to your destination, whether it's bustling Tokyo or the tropical paradise of Okinawa.

 Japan, which stretches about 1,800 miles from end to end, offers a wide variety of transportation options at all price levels, from planes and trains to ferries and buses.
 Although flying is the quickest way to cover long distances, trains are the most popular form of travel in Japan.
 Buses serve areas not covered by trains, such as national parks in Hokkaido and around smaller islands, but are also used by commuters and for long-distance travel by those on a budget.
 Ferries, which are often the only way to reach some islands, can be a leisurely way to see Japan's coastal areas.